Tadeas-Jun/art-prompts-dailyprompt/README.md

+**This repository is archived, as the daily prompts functionality for the Art Prompts Twitter accounts got sunset after the Twitter API pricing changes.**

 # Daily Prompt script for Art Prompts
 💡 A utility tool to post prompts from the Art Prompts Twitter accounts to the Discord community servers.